 I said: May Allah guide you!
 All the Companions were indeed noble and righteous people.
 They were all believers and pious.
 We all know that most of those who were with the Messenger of Allah were sincere and righteous Companions who fought along with him.
 There were also hypocrites known for their hypocrisy such as 'Abd Allāh ibn Ubay ibn Salūl and his cohorts.
-So the verse clarified that those who deserve Allah's praise are the Companions who were sincere and righteous, those who raced to obey Allah and His Messenger as 'from among', does not - in the correct interpretation of the verse - apply to only a section of the Companions .
-It is rather used to describe them as a class of people to the exclusion of others who are not Companions .
+So the verse clarified that those who deserve Allah's praise are the Companions who were sincere and righteous, those who raced to obey Allah and His Messenger

+It should also be realised that the preposition 'J' in the verse, which is interpreted as 'from among', does not - in the correct interpretation of the verse - apply to only a section of the Companions J. It is rather used to describe them as a class of people to the exclusion of others who are not Companions J.